MandyHole/getdriveing/README.md

 I had an issue with Heroku not deploying due to issues with memory ( with thanks to https://bismobaruno.medium.com/fixing-memory-heap-reactjs-on-heroku-16910e33e342 )

+The site seemed really quite slow at times, but React Memo seemed to make a difference: https://blog.devops.dev/5-items-to-investigate-when-your-react-app-is-slow-6e291abcc76c

 <h3 id="known-bugs">Ideas for Future Development</h3>

 Add infinite scroll to Tip Feed if it proves to be popular.